chanzuckerberg/edu-design-system/docs/PUBLISHING.md

 yarn release:breaking
 ```

 We use [standard-version](https://github.com/conventional-changelog/standard-version) to increment the version number in `package.json`, create a git tag for the new release, and update `CHANGELOG.md` based on the commit log.
 The package is not published, yet.
+If needed, you can [make changes to the CHANGELOG now](#editing-the-changelog).

 5. Run the last command output by `standard-version`.
 It will look something like:
 ```